Nevada (NV) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Nevada Revised Statutes Chapter 118A - Landlord and Tenant: Dwellings.
+Governing statute: NRS Chapter 118A.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Nevada FAQ

-No. Nevada has no statewide rent control law, and no city or county in the state has enacted local rent stabilization.
-Landlords may raise rent to any amount, but must give at least 60 days' written notice for month-to-month tenants.
+No. Nevada has **no statewide rent control** and state law preempts local governments from enacting their own rent control ordinances.
+Landlords must give **60 days' written notice** before raising rent on month-to-month tenants.

 Revun builds Nevada notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.